65 Movie and TV Filming Locations You Can Actually Visit

 The plucky girl hero Rey heads off to search for Luke Skywalker and return his light-saber at the end of the 2015 film and finds him chilling out on a remote and craggy island cursing all things Jedi.
 When the last year’s follow-up debuted, Rey was still on the rock trying to get his attention and plead her case to become his padawan.
 The island in real life is the mystical and gorgeous Skelling Michael in County Kerry in Ireland.
 Monks built a stone monastery on its cliffs in the 7thcentury, which can be seen on the screen.
 Fun fact: You have to be very determined to see it in person.
 It is 13 miles off the coast.
 It is serviced by boats from Portmagee and Ballinskelligs, but suffers from terribly unpredictable weather, offers no accommodations, and requires a perilous and challenging climb up the monk-made scary-steep 618 steps.
 The Office of Public Works even made a safety film to warn the growing crop of visitors.
 Or, for a more relaxed and luxurious trip, book a transatlantic or British Disney cruise and sign up for the Gaelic Galactic Adventure excursion.
 The helicopter tour gives you an aerial view of the island and surrounding areas before landing for lunch at the Skelling Visitor’s Center.

 J.K Rowling started writing the Harry Potter books while she was living in Edinburgh so it’s no surprise that she set most of the story there.
 The Hogwarts Express zooms through the Scottish Highlands and along the 31 meters high Glenfinnan Viaduct, which is instantly recognizable in the Chamber of Secrets.
 The second highest waterfall in the United Kingdom, Steall Falls (Glen Nevis) is also featured as the dramatic backdrop during Quidditch matches.
 Remember that amazing moment when Hermione punches Malfoy?
 That took place in Glen Coe.
-Find out which of the iconic props the Harry Potter cast stole from the set.

 London also has a huge role in the Harry Potter franchise.
 Harry talks to the snake in the Reptile House at London Zoo and accesses Diagon Alley on the Muggle street of Charing Cross Road in the West End.
 Leadenhall Market in London’s financial district was used as Diagon Alley; the entrance to the Leaky Cauldron pub is an optician in Bull’s Head Passage.
 The most popular spot is King’s Cross station where Platform 9¾ has its very own sign on the wall in the station concourse.